-With the warm weather during summer in Boca Raton, you’ll want to outfit your wardrobe with new shorts, skirts and summer dresses.
+Natural remedies for varicose and spider veins.
+With the warm weather during summer in Boca Raton, you’ll want to outfit your wardrobe with new shorts, skirts, and summer dresses.
 However, if you suffer from unsightly varicose or spider veins, you may feel hesitant when it comes to your summer wardrobe.
 Vein disorders can be painful, uncomfortable and leave you feeling embarrassed about your legs.

 Preventing Vein Disorders Naturally

 Varicose and spider veins develop due to circulatory problems that have developed in your legs.
-These problems can be caused by a number of things and can possibly be prevented by simple exercises to help improve circulation.
-If you already have varicose or spider veins, you can lessen your symptoms with these tips that include:
+These problems can be caused by a number of things and be prevented with simple exercises that aid circulation.
+If you already have varicose or spider veins, you can lessen your symptoms with these tips:

 - Maintaining a healthy weight